GFialho/where-is-my-nft-frontend/README.md

 # Gabriel Fialho NFT Gallery Challenge (Frontend)

-Frontend system of the nft gallery, a website where people can see NFTs from different users and customize their own collection.
+Frontend system of the nft gallery, a website where people can see NFTs from different users and customize their own collection: https://main.d2ifhmggvcy4d7.amplifyapp.com/gallery/0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d.
 The technologies used are:

 - Typescript as language
 - NextJs 13